SaiPranav1120/SEDS-Inductions/README.md

 #### Project rundown :

-In this project, I made a state machine by defining some states and conditions to switch between said states.
-I used variables and functions a lot in the code since I felt that the sensor values needed to be tweaked a lot in TinkerCAD.
-I used the millis(); function to blink the led without the delay(); function and the tone(); function to sound the buzzer.
+In this project, I made a state machine.
 I had and still have problems with the LDR's tuning and in the final submission, I tweaked the code in such a way that the ambient lighting is at 50% according to the GUI and that's the Light Threshold to trigger the 'STORM' state.
 The code is far from being appreciable and definitely not efficient but that's what I could give.

 ### Hope you ppl like my submission and approve me to participate in the next induction round.